 BS EN 1090:1+2 ISO 3834.

-We aim to become a trusted partner for our clients, by making sure all our structural steel fabrication projects are on time, on budget, and to a very high standard.
+We aim to become a trusted partner for our clients, by making sure all our structural steel projects are on time, on budget, and to a very high standard.
+We were one of the first contractors in Essex to attain the CE Mark for structural steel.

 Pace is certified to Execution Class 2 ("EXC2") which covers a wide range of structural steel requirements.
 EXC2 is appropriate for the majority of buildings constructed in the UK